nikhil-bhargava/ids-706-weekly-demos/README.md

 # ids-706-weekly-demos
-A repo containing all of code used in weekly demos for ids 706!
+A repo containing all of the code used in weekly demos for ids 706!